 Because individuals progress through these stages at different rates, it is not possible to accurately predict a COPD patient’s life expectancy.
 By tracking the progression of the condition using the above stages, however, physicians can continually adjust a patient’s COPD treatment plan to reflect that patient’s changing needs.

 If you have been diagnosed with COPD, please call the Lung Institute today at (800) 729-3065 to speak with one of our caring team members.
-We offer innovative stem cell treatment options for COPD that can potentially promote healing from within the lungs (as opposed to simply treating symptoms) and may improve quality of life.
+We offer innovative cellular therapy options for COPD that can potentially promote healing from within the lungs (as opposed to simply treating symptoms) and may improve quality of life.
 Even if you believe you are in the early stages of COPD progression, we encourage you to seek treatment as soon as possible.